Lego: The Adventures of Clutch Powers

 Lego: The Adventures of Clutch Powers is a 2010 animated epic action comedy film.
 The film is based on the concept of the Lego toy series and is the first feature-length film based on the property.
 It stars the voices of Ryan McPartlin, Yvonne Strahovski, Roger Rose, Jeff Bennett, Paul Michael Glaser, Gregg Berger, Christopher Emerson and Alex Désert.

-The film received positive reviews for the action and humor, although the consumerism, and the animation was criticized.
+The film received positive reviews for the action and humor, although its animation and product placement were criticized.

 Plot

-The film opens with the titular Clutch Powers tunnelling underground in search of a Power Crystal.
-The process wakes up the Crystal King, a rock monster who chases Clutch to an underground base.
-Clutch finds the way out, but is trapped and discovers the crystal he was carrying was actually a baby rock monster, which he realizes is the Crystal King's child.
-Clutch gives it to him and the Crystal King gives him one of the Power Crystals as a reward.
-Clutch returns to his base in Lego City and gives the crystal to his boss, Kjeld Playwell, who assigns him some new teammates: Brick Masterson, a firefighter, Peg Mooring, a biologist, and Bernie von Beam, an engineer.
-Playwell informs them of an incident on the Space Police prison planet.
+The film opens with Clutch Powers tunneling underground to find a Power Crystal, which awakens the Crystal King, a rock monster.
+After a chase, Clutch realizes the crystal he was carrying is actually the king's baby, and returns it.
+As a reward, the Crystal King gives him a Power Crystal.
+Clutch then returns to Lego City and hands the crystal to his boss, Kjeld Playwell, who assigns him a team: Brick Masterson, a firefighter; Peg Mooring, a biologist; and Bernie von Beam, an engineer.
+Playwell informs them about an incident on the Space Police prison planet.